1918 United States Senate election in Michigan: Criminal investigation

 Separately, Ford employed at least 40 private investigators to investigate.
 They compiled their report and sent it to the U.S. Department of Justice, which assigned a special prosecutor who was a friend of Ford's lead investigator.

 The Department of Justice began its investigation as early as August 1918.
 A corps of investigations, led by elections fraud experts Earl Houck and Frank Dailey, were sent to Michigan to investigate bank records and safety deposit vaults and successfully influenced local political leaders with hints of bribes from Newberry.
 During subsequent Senate debate, Senator Townsend decried the investigatory effort to "collective evidence of something which would help the administration's candidate for Senator [referring to Ford]" but did admit Newberry's spending was "unconscionable" and had been detrimental to Newberry's own campaign.

 On October 18, 1919, the Department of Justice announced it would bring fraud charges against Newberry in front of a grand jury.
-The grand jury was empaneled on October 22 in the United States District Court for the Western District of Michigan and it found an indictment on six counts against Newberry and 134 on November 29.
+The grand jury was empaneled on October 22 in the United States District Court for the Western District of Michigan, and on November 29 it found an indictment on six counts against Newberry and 134 others.
 The defendants were charged with violations of the Federal Corrupt Practices Act and Michigan statutes made applicable by that Act, forbidding a candidate to contribute or expend more than $3,750 in procuring his own nomination or election.
 They were also charged with conspiracy to violate federal anti-bribery law and conspiracy to commit mail fraud by embezzling some of the campaign funds for themselves.

 Prosecutors presented evidence alleging fraudulent expenditures of between $500,000 and $1,000,000 in connection with the primary and a vast political conspiracy throughout the state, including bribery, corruption of the press and elections boards, and voter fraud.
 Defendants argued that the government had failed to adequately present their evidence, leaving the defendants in ignorance of the specific acts and witnesses on whom the government had relied to build its case.
 On January 5, the defendants argued on demurrer that the indictment was unauthorized because Congress lacked the power to regulate primary elections; though the judge denied the motion to demur, the Supreme Court later upheld this argument in Newberry v.
 United States.

 Newberry appeal

-Newberry would successfully appeal his conviction to the Supreme Court, who ruled the FCPA unconstitutional in a 5–4 decision in Newberry v.
+Newberry successfully appealed his conviction to the Supreme Court, which found the FCPA unconstitutional in a 5–4 decision in Newberry v.
 United States.
-Newberry was allowed to retain his seat, but faced a condemnation by the Senate for his excess spending.
-Newberry ultimately resigned in 1922 and was succeeded by James J. Couzens, the Republican Mayor of Detroit and a former executive of the Ford Motor Company.
+Newberry was allowed to retain his seat, but was condemned by the Senate for his excess spending.
+Newberry ultimately resigned in 1922, and was succeeded by James J. Couzens, the Republican Mayor of Detroit and a former executive of the Ford Motor Company.